-Ever since stumbling across a copy of The Hunting of the Snark and an ancient edition of Carroll’s logic textbook when I was supposed to be revising stuff that was actually on the reading list for finals, I’ve been a bit obsessed with the Snark.
-Alongside its many strangenesses it has a profoundly metaphysical streak, and that is what I’m digging into.
+Ever since stumbling across a copy of The Hunting of the Snark and an ancient edition of Carroll’s logic textbook when I was supposed to be revising stuff, at the very last minute, that was actually on the reading list for finals, I’ve been a bit obsessed with the Snark.
+Alongside its many strangenesses, it has a profoundly metaphysical streak, and that is what I’m digging into.

 I also explore what might be going on with sense and nonsense and humour, and the unlikely relationship between comedy and metaphysics.
 I get to write about koans, Deleuze’s barely readable The Logic of Sense and endless back copies of Mind, which was much better in the late nineteenth century.